odil-T/ASL-Gesture-Recognition/README.md

 # ASL-Gesture-Recognition

+App link: []

 This repository contains the source code needed to run the ASL Gesture Recognition Streamlit app.
 The app can detect the ASL gestures and type the corresponding letters on a provided text box.

-Visit the app through this link: [].

 `app_st.py` contains the code used to launch the Streamlit app.
 This app uses model parameters stored in `models/model_NN_MP_for_st.h5` to make predictions.
 The app can be run locally without Streamlit by running `app_local.py`.
 However, no key inputs were implemented for this file.